Eficent/account-taxjar/account_taxjar/readme/ROADMAP.rst

-* Consider Logistic Routes to determine from address jurisditions
+- [x] Consider Logistic Routes to determine from address jurisditions
-* Improve Tax Calculations with onchanges. ¿?
+- [ ] Improve Tax Calculations with onchanges.
-* Move TaxJar Configuration to Settings.
+- [x] Move TaxJar Configuration to Settings.